Question

 YHWH or (Jehovah) is a Unique Name!

-The name YHWH is very unique and exclusive in its meaning, which no one can claim except God.
+The name YHWH is unique and exclusive in its meaning, which no one can claim except God.
 It means “The Self-existing One”, or “I Am that I Am” ("ego eimi ho ōn" ▸ in the Septuagint).
 Check my article Why Jesus said, "I AM".

-The meaning Yahweh characterizes His nature to man as the Almighty, true, holy being, and "The Father of spirits” (Num 16:22).
-When using the name Jesus, you are using the divine name ( Yah ) as part of it, meaning 'Yahweh saves'!
+The meaning of Yahweh characterizes His nature to humans.
+It declares Him as the Almighty, Holy, True, and "The Father of spirits” (Num 16:22).

-The Name YHWH Disappears in The NT!
+The Name YHWH is Not in The New Testament!

-The name YHWH (JeHoVaH) is not used in the NT because God's relationship with mankind changed from Ruler, Master, and Owner to Father.
-The death of Christ brought down the walls (sin) that separated us from God to be His spirit-born sons and daughters, "But as many as received him, to them gave he power to become the sons of God."
-(John 1:12)
+The name YHWH (JeHoVaH) does not appear in the NT for a simple reason.
+God's relationship with mankind has changed from being a Ruler, Master, and Owner to being our Father.
+This could not have happened until the death of Jesus Christ, who brought down the walls (sin) that separated us from God to be His spirit-born sons and daughters,

-Instead of quibbling over semantics, it is advantageous to keep in mind that “God did not give us a spirit of fear, but...of a sound mind.”
-(2 Timothy 1:7) This phrase “sound mind” (sóphronismos) means: truly moderate and safe-minded.
-The soundness of mind and reasonableness should be a believer's hallmark in thinking and acting.
+Instead of quibbling over semantics, whether pronounced Yahweh or Jehovah, it is advantageous to keep in mind that “God did not give us a spirit of fear, but...of a sound mind.”
+(2 Timothy 1:7) This phrase “sound mind” (Greek; sóphronismos) means: Truly moderate and safe-minded.

 Click For More Q & A